Find Relief from Overthinking, Constant Worry and the Exhaustion of Holding It All Together

 In our work together, you can begin to:

-• Calm your nervous system so your body feels less “on edge”
+- Calm your nervous system so your body feels less “on edge”

-• Step out of overthinking and mental loops
+- Step out of overthinking and mental loops

-• Feel more grounded and present in daily life
+- Feel more grounded and present in daily life

-• Reduce self-criticism and internal pressure
+- Reduce self-criticism and internal pressure

-• Manage conflict and feel more connected in your relationships
+- Manage conflict and feel more connected in your relationships

-• Navigate uncertainty without spiraling
+- Navigate uncertainty without spiraling

+This work is practical, supportive and focused on real-life change and not just insight.
+It’s about helping you feel more at ease in your own mind and body.
 Many clients notice meaningful shifts within a few sessions, not because anxiety disappears, but because they begin responding to it differently.
-Learn more about how to break the overthinking cycle and calm anxious thoughts.

 My Approach to Anxiety Therapy

-As an anxiety therapist with over 26 years of experience, my approach is collaborative, practical and tailored to you.
+As an anxiety therapist with over 26 years of experience, my approach is collaborative, grounded and tailored to you.
+We begin with what is most present and work step by step together.
 We move at your pace — no quick fixes, no overwhelm, no one-size-fits-all plan.

 Sessions are purposeful — focused on real, lasting progress.
 You don’t need to have everything figured out before you start.
-We begin with what feels most present and take it step by step.

-I draw on evidence-based methods including:
+I integrate evidence-based methods including:

-• Cognitive-Behavioral Therapy (CBT)
+- Cognitive-Behavioral Therapy (CBT)

-• Mindfulness and Somatic Techniques
+- Mindfulness and Somatic Techniques

-• Neuroscience-based Research
+- Neuroscience-based Research

-• Solution-Focused and Supportive Therapy
+- Solution-Focused and Supportive Therapy

 This is a space where you can feel supported and not judged.